-If football is as popular as it is today, It is due in large part to the internationalization of the transfer market, which has made the sport a global phenomenon to the point that nowadays any fan is capable of performing. forecasts of various competitions in the world by the interest that players of different nationalities arouse.
+If football is as popular as it is today, It is largely due to the internationalization of the transfer market that turned sport into a global phenomenon to the point that today any fan is capable of making forecasts of various competitions in the world due to the interest aroused by players of different nationalities.

-First of all, we must place ourselves in the context of the time of this story.
-We talk about the year 1990, when the cold war came to an end; the radio was playing the hit "Ice Ice Baby” de Vanilla Ice and The Simpsons they premiered their first season.
+Primero que nada, we must place ourselves in the context of the time of this story.
+We talk about the year 1990, when the cold war came to an end; The hit “Ice Ice Baby” was playing on the radio.” by Vanilla Ice and The Simpsons they premiered their first season.

 1990 It was also the year in which Belgian player Jean-Marc Bosman from Standard de Liège wanted to sign for Dunkirk in France..
 The problem is that in these times the destination club had to pay an economic sum to the origin club for any player, even those who, as Bosman, they no longer had an employment contract with the club of origin.